mem_dbg-derive

 mem_dbg

-Traits and associated procedural macros to display recursively the layout and memory usage of a value.
+Traits and associated procedural macros to inspect recursively the memory usage and layout of a value.

 Why MemSize